NickstaDB/patch-apk/README.md

   * Added `--verbose` flag
   * Fixed bug with objection AndroidManifest extraction
   * Updated output format
+  * Remove dependency on apksigner by using objection's signapk command

 * **29th April 2021:** Implemented a fix for an issue with `apktool` where the handling of some resource XML elements changed and the `--use-aapt2` flag is required ([https://github.com/iBotPeaches/Apktool/issues/2462](https://github.com/iBotPeaches/Apktool/issues/2462)).
 * **28th April 2021:** Fixed a bug with `objection` version detection when the `objection version` command output an update notice.